mpldr/gomod-recter/config.md

 is TOML and it is automatically reloaded and applied on the fly (with a few exceptions).

+Due to the high level of nesting, viewing this document in a texteditor might be easier than seeing it rendered in a browser.
+The source for this file can be found on branch `wiki`.

 # Chapters

 ## Root